jamesAlhassan/alx-low_level_programming/0x1C-makefiles/README.md

 Version of make: GNU Make 4.2.1
 All your files should end with a new line
 A README.md file, at the root of the folder of the project, is mandatory

+0-Makefile - Create your first Makefile.

+Requirements:

+name of the executable: school
+rules: all
+The all rule builds your executable
+variables: none